SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 ## Obtaining JMS 1.1 API

-This tutorial depends on you having the [Apache Qpid JMS client](https://qpid.apache.org/components/jms/index.html) downloaded and installed for your project, and the instructions in this tutorial assume you successfully done it.
-If your environment differs then adjust the build instructions appropriately.
+This tutorial assumes you have downloaded and successfully installed the [Apache Qpid JMS client](https://qpid.apache.org/components/jms/index.html).
+If your environment differs from the example, then adjust the build instructions appropriately.

-The easiest way to do it through Maven.
+The easiest way to install the JMS 1.1 API is through Maven.
 See the project's *pom.xml* file for details.

 ## Connecting to the Solace Message Router

 In order to send or receive messages, an application must start a JMS connection.

 There is only one required parameter for establishing the JMS connection: the Solace Message Router host name with the AMQP service port number.
-The value of this parameter is loaded in the examples by the `javax.naming.InitialContext.InitialContext()` from the *jndi.properties* project's file, but of course it could be assigned directly in the application by assigning the corresponding environment variable.
+The value of this parameter is loaded in the examples by the `javax.naming.InitialContext.InitialContext()` from the *jndi.properties* project's file, but it could be assigned directly in the application by assigning the corresponding environment variable.

 *jndi.properties*
 ~~~